PudovIlya/PudovIlya/README.md

 - [ ] ***Python***;
 - [ ] **Basics of _backend development_**.

-Well, any help would be appreciated!🌱🌱🌱
+Well, any help would be appreciated!
+Vale.